SHI-Labs/Human-Object-Interaction-Detection/README.md

 @article{bergstrom20human,
-  title={Human-Object Interaction Detection: A Quick Survey and Examination of Methods}, author={Bergstrom, Trevor and Shi, Humphrey}, journal={The 1st International Workshop on Human-Centric Multimedia Analysis, at ACM Multimedia Conference 2020}, year={2020}
+  title={Human-Object Interaction Detection: A Quick Survey and Examination of Methods}, author={Bergstrom, Trevor and Shi, Humphrey}, journal={The 1st International Workshop on Human-Centric Multimedia Analysis at ACM Multimedia Conference}, year={2020}
 }
 ```